HKV-products-services/pydra_core/src/README.md

 # Pydra Core

-This is a stable version of the Pydra, containing the core functionality of the Pydra package.
+Pydra Core is a Python package containing (part of) the functionalities from Hydra-NL.
-Pydra was started as an experimental Python version of Hydra-NL Pydra is developed by HKV together with Rijkswaterstaat and Deltares and is published under de GNU GPL-3 license.
+Pydra was started as an experimental Python version of Hydra-NL, developed by HKV together with Rijkswaterstaat WVL.
+Pydra is maintained by HKV.
+For questions about how to use this package, contact `n.vandervegt@hkv.nl`.

+Currently the following Hydra-NL functionalities are included:
+* Exceedance Frequency Lines (Based on marginal statistics)
+* HBN (Probabilistically Determined Required Crest Height)
+* Profiles (Run-up, Average overtopping discharge, HBN)

+For the following water systems:
+* Non-Tidal Rivers (Bovenrivieren 01 Rijn, 02 Maas, 18 Maasvallei)
+* Tidal Rivers (Benedenrivieren 03 Rijn, 04 Maas)
+* Coast (09/10 Waddenzee Oost en West; 11/12/13 Hollandse Kust Noord, Midden en Zuid; 15 Westerschelde)
+* Eastern Scheldt 'WBI2023' databases (14 Oosterschelde)
+* Lakes (07 IJsselmeer; 08 Markermeer)
+* Vecht-IJssel Delta (05 IJssel Delta; 06 Vecht Delta)

+Pydra Core is published under de GNU GPL-3 license.
+Certain submodules have their own licensing.

-## getting started
+## Getting started

 To download the package run `pip install pydra-core`